JGMIRANDA66/JGMIRANDA66/README.md

 - 👀 I’m interested in Data Science and Mechanical engineering feeds
 - 🌱 I’m currently learning image processig and Machine Learning
 - 💞️ I’m looking to collaborate on my descoveries and find a new job in 2023.
-- 📫 How to reach me : Jgmiranda66@gmail.com
+- 📫 How to reach me : jgmiranda@ufu.br

 <!---
 JGMIRANDA66/JGMIRANDA66 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.